teal triangle graphic

 Additional Resources

-If you’re interested in learning more, below is a partial list of advocacy organizations and resources that can offer additional information on schizophrenia and bipolar I disorder.
+If you're interested in learning more, this is a partial list of advocacy organizations and resources that can offer additional information on serious mental illness.

 These links are provided for informational purposes only; they do not constitute an endorsement by Alkermes.
 Alkermes is not responsible for the content of these third-party sites.